 Protecting consumers from waiving rights

-right to institute legal proceedings due to a dispute over the
+- right to institute legal proceedings due to a dispute over the standard terms; and

 3. Liability and/or responsibility due to misuse